An eBay store (or ‘shop’ on eBay.co.uk) is a subscription-based service that enables a seller to have a customisable

-- Excluded from special offers – eBay has regularly promotions for sellers such as free insertion fees for a certain period of time.
+- Excluded from special offers – eBay has regular promotions for sellers such as free insertion fees for a certain period of time.
 Store subscribers are typically not included in these promotions, which some sellers see as unfair.

 - Subscription cost – For new sellers, the price of a store subscription can be off-putting when just starting out.
 The fee is taken every month whether the seller makes any sales or not.

 The right time to open a store

-Setting the special features and selling tools aside, for most sellers the question of when to upgrade to a store is based on whether it makes financial sense for their fledgling business.
+Setting the special features and selling tools aside, for most sellers the question of when to upgrade to a store is based on whether it makes financial sense for their fledgeling business.
 Paying out a fixed amount every month regardless of sales numbers can be an intimidating prospect.

-To work out whether it would be better value to have a store, eBay has created a useful Fee Illustrator for sellers.
+To work out whether it would be better value to have a store, eBay has a subscriber benefit table (be sure to ‘expand all’.
 It is not an all-encompassing application (it does not include listing upgrade fees for example) but it offers a good indication of the potential savings based on volume and category of sales.